JoaoMartins-callmeJohn/aps-acc-upload-dotnet-sdk/README.md

 ## Introduction

-This sample demonstrates the steps to upload a file to ACC using the APS .NET SDK
+This sample demonstrates the steps to upload a file to ACC using the APS .NET SDK.
+When running the sample, you'll be prompted to type a project id (prefixed with b.), local file path(without "") and a folder urn.

 ## How it works